jackgoffinet/poe-vae/README.md

 ### TO DO

-- Add abstract classes for each component with string representations.
-- Figure out how to enforce component compatibility.
+2. Figure out how to enforce component compatibility.
+3. Put datasets.py directly in src? -- would have to edit src/__init__.py
+4. Save/load models, pretrained models
+5. Marginal likelihood estimation
+6. Plotting
+7. MoE